OctopusDeploy/blog/blog/2022-05/configuring-jenkins-azure-deploying-octopus/index.md

 5. Add your Azure Subscription ID - this is found in the Azure portal under **Subscriptions**
 6. Add the **Application ID**, the **Tenant ID**, and the **Application Password/Keyword**

 Click **SAVE AND TEST** to confirm the account can interact with Azure.
-Octopus will attempt to use the account credentials to access the Azure Resource Management (ARM) API and list the resource groups in that subscription.
+Octopus attempts to use the account credentials to access the Azure Resource Management (ARM) API and lists the resource groups in that subscription.

 You may need to whitelist the IP addresses for the Azure Data Center that you're targeting.
 See [deploying to Azure via a Firewall](https://octopus.com/docs/deployments/azure) for more details.